-Students may receive permission from the Advisement Center to change from one class to another only during the time designated in the College calendar.
+Students may receive permission from their high school counselor to change from one class to another only during the time designated.

-After classes begin, schedule change procedures must be initiated in the Advisement Center.
-Appropriate signatures must be secured and the Schedule Change Form must be returned to the Registrar's Office before the change is official.
+After classes begin, schedule change procedures must be initiated by the high school counselor.
+Appropriate signatures must be secured, and the Schedule Change form must be returned to the Dual Credit Office before the change is official.

-No course may be changed or added after the deadline date designated by the College calendar.
+No course may be changed or added after the deadline date designated by the College Calendar.

-A student who officially drops from one or more courses will receive the grade of W if such drop is completed on or before the withdrawal deadline specified in the college calendar.

-Dual credit students are not allowed to drop a course using the online procedure, nor drop themselves from a course.
+A student who officially drops from one or more courses will receive the grade of a W if such drop is completed on or before the withdrawal deadline specified in the college calendar.
+Dual Credit students are not allowed to drop a course using the online procedure, nor drop themselves from a course.
 A high school counselor must initiate the drop.
-Dual credit students must discuss dropping a course or changing their schedule with their high school counselor before the process begins.
+Dual Credit students must discuss dropping a course or changing their schedules with their high school counselor before the process begins.
 Dropping a course will affect a students' high school graduation plan and it is imperative the high school is aware.
-In addition, once a student drops a course, a "W" will stand on their college transcript.
+In addition once a student drops a course a "W" will stand on their college transcript.